quantgirluk/Understanding-Quantitative-Finance/README.md

-# Understanding-Quantitative-Finance-with-Python
+# Understanding Quantitative Finance

-Collection of Jupyter notebooks to explore Quantitative Finance concepts with Python
+This is a collection of Jupyter notebooks to explore Quantitative Finance concepts with Python